Hall of Fame members in bold

 Wilma Burgess died (heart attack), 2003 (was 64)

 Jimmy C. Newman born in Big Mamou, Louisiana, 1927 (now 82)

 J.D.
 Crowe born in Lexington, Kentucky, 1937 (now 72)

 Frances Preston born in Nashville, Tennessee, 1934 (now 75)

 Jeff Cook of Alabama born in Fort Payne, Alabama, 1949 (now 60)

 Carter Stanley born in Dickenson County, Virginia, 1925 (died 1966)

 Jim Denny died (cancer), 1963 (was 52).
-The Country Music Hall of Famer is most infamous for telling a guest arist after an appearance on the Grand Ole Opry, "You ain't goin' nowhere, son.
+For his Hall of Fame career, Denny may be most infamous for telling a guest artist after an appearance on the Grand Ole Opry, "You ain't goin' nowhere, son.
 You ought to go back to driving a truck."
 The person on the receiving end of Denny's criticism was Elvis Presley.

 Shawn Camp born in Perryville, Arkansas, 1966 (now 42)

 Dan Truman of Diamond Rio born in St. George, Utah, 1956 (now 53)